Custom item types

 """

-return (cdict, sdict, keys)
+return (expected_state, actual_state, keys)

-def display_on_delete(self, sdict):
+def display_on_delete(self, actual_state):

 """

-interactive presentation when an item is deleted.
+better suit interactive presentation when an item is deleted.

 Implementing this method is optional.